Geovanny-Argueta/Wazuh-Lab-Deployment/Lab/08-Installing-the-Wazuh-Agent-on-Windows-Server.md

-### Installing the Wazuh Agent on Windows Server 2022
+## Installing the Wazuh Agent on Windows Server 2022

-In this section, we will install the Wazuh Agent on a Windows Server 2022 virtual machine.

-The goal is to connect the Windows Server endpoint to the Wazuh Manager so Wazuh can start collecting Windows security events, authentication logs, system logs, and endpoint activity.
+In this section, we will install the Wazuh Agent on a Windows Server 2022 virtual machine, the goal is to connect the Windows Server endpoint to the Wazuh Manager so Wazuh can start collecting Windows security events, authentication logs, system logs, and endpoint activity.

-Before installing the agent, we will validate that the main Wazuh components are running correctly:

-- Wazuh Manager
-- Wazuh Indexer
-- Wazuh Dashboard

 ---

-## Step 1: Validate the Wazuh Services
+### Step 1: Validate the Wazuh Services

-First, power on the Wazuh VM.

-Then connect to the Wazuh server using SSH.
+First, power on the Wazuh VM, then connect to the Wazuh server using SSH.
 In my case, I access the server from CMD or a terminal using SSH.
 Once connected, switch to the root user:

 ```bash